AMD

 The Bottom Line

 At $259.99, the Radeon RX 7600 is the most affordable option.
-It takes the lead in tdp.
-Tagged as Budget Pick.
+It takes the lead in tdp and game clock.
+Tagged as Best Benchmark Value and Most Efficient.

 - Lower fsr (FSR 3)